notAperson535/OneClick-macOS-Simple-KVM/docs/windows-install.md

 Next run `./setup.sh`.

-Once you see a QEMU window pop up, press ctrl+c in the termina; and run `sudo HEADLESS=1 ./basic.sh`.
+Once you see a QEMU window pop up, press ctrl+c in the terminal and run `sudo HEADLESS=1 ./basic.sh`.
 This will start the VM in "headless" mode, which puts the output of the display onto a local port.
 Open VNC Viewer, and go to `localhost:5900` to connect to the VM using VNC.

 Whenever you want to load up the machine again, run `sudo HEADLESS=1 ./basic.sh`, NOT `./setup.sh` or `./basic.sh`.